NeuCharFramework/NcfDocs/docs/start/xncf-develop/update_basic_library.md

 <img src="./images/update-library-version1.png" />

-## How to Use Locally Compiled Base Library
+## How to use locally compiled base library

 You can refer to the steps on how to generate a local nuget package [Issue Local Nuget](/start/developer/issue_local_nuget.html)

-After generating the local nuget package, you can put the local nuget package that needs to be referenced into a unified folder for easy management.
+After generating the local nuget package, you can put the local nuget package that needs to be referenced into a unified folder for easy management

-Use the method above `How to Update the Base Library` to update it.
+Use the method above `How to update the base library` to update

 [Base Library](/NcfPackageSources)